In today’s digital climate, a website is a must-have for almost all small businesses.

 Or, more commonly, websites that link to other pages will disclaim liability to any information found on these third-party sites.

-You’ll generally find them in pop-ups, at the tops of articles, or somewhere in the website footer.
+Most often, the best practice is to place your disclaimer in a pop-up, at the top of your articles, or somewhere in the website footer.

 You should also detail your security measures, data collection policies, and other assorted ways that your website “works” with user data.